 We use a rigid 15mm thick board on the exterior surface to provide our airtight layer – an approach that is gaining ground in the UK after being more common in European and US passivhaus homes.
 It has many advantages over a standard internal air-tight layer formed by a membrane:

-- Follow-on trades (electrician/plumbers) can work a lot quicker since they hae minimal impact with the airtight layer (unlike with an internal airtight layer).
+- Follow-on trades (electrician/plumbers) can work a lot quicker since they have minimal interaction with the airtight layer (unlike with an internal airtight layer).
 This saves significant labour costs.

 - Eliminates the need for a service cavity, so saving a significant amount of money and time in the build process.